mfscpayload-690/eduvia/README.md

 - Download important course materials from the Notes section
 - Check the Events page for upcoming activities
 - Use Classroom Finder to navigate campus

 ---

-## Support

-For questions or issues, contact your institution's IT support team or visit our help center.

----